-ince 1853, at least a dozen important, well-researched books have been published about most all aspects of the life of Henry Clay.

-While references to Clay's status as a Freemason are found in many in these writings, few examine his involvement in the fraternity with any depth.
-Most treat that part of his life as merely another chapter in his ascension to national acclaim as a statesman, Speaker of the U.S. House of Representatives, Senator, three-time presidential candidate, Secretary of State, and jurist who turned down a nomination to the Supreme Court.
-Clay's mark on U.S. history is considered by some to be larger than that of the men who defeated him for president: John Quincy Adams, Andrew Jackson, and James K. Polk.
+ince 1853, at least a dozen important, well-researched books have been published about most all aspects of the life of Henry Clay.1 ascension to national acclaim as a statesman, Speaker of the U.S. House of Representatives, Senator, three-time presidential candidate, Secretary of State, and jurist who turned down a nomination to the Supreme Court.2 Clay's mark on U.S. history is considered by some to be larger than that of the men who defeated him for president: John Quincy Adams, Andrew Jackson, and James K. Polk.3